 27/07/2022 -- World premiere: Five Trees

 Part of the Three Choirs Festival.

-David’swas recorded towards the end of 2018 for release on CD this year.
+David’swas recorded in 2018, and will be finally released this year on Toccata Classics, together with the and Quartets.
 In addition to the customary four string players, the work features four singers and was written in memory of a close friend, Peter Sculthorpe.
 Musical Opinion (Oct-Dec 2018) described its performance in July by the Kreuzer Quartet, alongside singers Rebecca Lea, Jess Dandy, Will Dawes and James Robinson, as 'A moving tribute to a fellow composer and a searching addition to a genre which David Matthews has made his own.'
 Paul Conway goes on to call the Thirteenth Quartet a 'tightly written piece that covered a vast spectrum of emotion in a short space of time.
 There was quirkiness and wit as well as noble tranquillity in a persuasive premiere performance of great warmth and humanity.'